-What can be better than eating right on the beach when on holiday on such a beautiful island as Phuket, but such restaurants have become hard to find.
-Actually there used to be quite a lot of places where it was possible but after ‘the big cleanup’ of 2015 most restaurants and beach cub where fund to be illegally build and therefore removed.
+What can be better than eating right on the beach when on holiday on such a beautiful island as Phuket, but such restaurants have become hard to find?
+Actually, there used to be quite a lot of places where it was possible but after ‘the big cleanup’ of 2015 most restaurants and beach clubs were found to be illegally built and therefore removed.

 Note that restaurants come and go depending on seasons and government mood so we write this page in good faith but can’t really guarantee those restaurants will be there by the time you arrive.

 A good recent example of this happened at the very popular Laem Singh Beach and no one saw it coming.
-This was a great place to hang with very popular restaurants in.
+This was a great place to hang out with very popular restaurants.
 Operation for more than 2 decades such as the famous ‘Da Ali’.
-One day the owner of the land closed entirely the access ti the beach and that was the end of it.
+One day the owner of the land closed entirely the access to the beach and that was the end of it.

 Kamala Beach has the most restaurants, bars and local food vendors all along the central part of the beach.
 Here too it is difficult to predict which will be open or closed.

 Bangtao Beach used to have a lot of large dining options but most are now gone.
 The only real option is to dine at the Dusit Thani Resort but it of course is more expensive than your usual local beach restaurant.
-Alternatively you can be really close to the beach at the new Catch Beach Club or at Palm Seaside Restaurant.
-Read more
+Alternatively, you can be really close to the beach at Catch Beach Club or at Kalido.

-Haad Pra Phra Kaew Beach is a tiny beach located far from everything and therefore rather unknown, even from localsexpats.
+Haad Pra Phra Kaew Beach is a tiny beach located far from everything and therefore rather unknown, even from locals expats.
 It’s located just below the beginning of the Sarasin Bridge.